 (Quotes taken from the exhibition)

-In the Gift Shop, visitors can buy postcards of Diana in dresses that are currently on display, Harper Bazaar’s limited edition magazines, the Diana-inspired silk scarves and tea ware, and jewellery inspired by the famous Sapphire engagement ring (a good one for Replicates).
-If you’d like to shop the Gift Shop online, the only items missing are the postcards of Diana.
+In the Gift Shop, visitors can buy postcards of Diana in dresses that are currently on display, Harper Bazaar’s limited edition magazines, the Diana-inspired silk scarves and tea ware, and jewellery inspired by the famous Sapphire engagement ring (a good one for RepliKates).
+If you’d like to shop the Gift Shop online, the only items missing are the postcards of Diana (there is now a pack of Diana postcards for £6 and a pack of White Garden postcards).

 Outside the palace, red-blue-and-white bunting, Union flags, and pictures of “England’s Rose” adorned the palace gate and railing.
 For those of you who’ve been to the palace on the anniversary of Diana’s passing anniversary (31 August), this is a familiar appearance.